awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 +  If you are upgrading from Aurora MySQL version 2, RDS for MySQL 5\.7, or community MySQL 5\.7, see [Comparison of Aurora MySQL version 2 and Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md)\.
 +  Create new MySQL 8\.0\-compatible versions of any custom parameter groups\.
 Apply any necessary custom parameter values to the new parameter groups\.
 Consult [Parameter changes for Aurora MySQL version 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.mysql80-parameter-changes) to learn about parameter changes\.
 **Note**
-For most parameter settings, you can choose the custom parameter group either when you create the cluster or associate the parameter group with the cluster later\.
+For most parameter settings, you can choose the custom parameter group at two points\.
+These are when you create the cluster or associate the parameter group with the cluster later\.
 However, if you use a nondefault setting for the `lower_case_table_names` parameter, you must set up the custom parameter group with this setting in advance\.
 Then specify the parameter group when you perform the snapshot restore to create the cluster\.
 Any change to the `lower_case_table_names` parameter has no effect after the cluster is created\.
 We recommend that you use the same setting for `lower_case_table_names` when you upgrade from Aurora MySQL version 2 to version 3\.
-+ Review your Aurora MySQL version 2 database schema and object definitions for the usage of new reserved keywords introduced in MySQL 8\.0 Community Edition, before you upgrade\.
++ Review your Aurora MySQL version 2 database schema and object definitions for the usage of new reserved keywords introduced in MySQL 8\.0 Community Edition\.
+Do so before you upgrade\.
 For more information, see [MySQL 8\.0 New Keywords and Reserved Words](https://dev.mysql.com/doc/mysqld-version-reference/en/keywords-8-0.html#keywords-new-in-8-0) in the MySQL documentation\.

  You can also find more MySQL\-specific upgrade considerations and tips in [Changes in MySQL 8\.0](https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html) in the *MySQL Reference Manual*\.
 For example, you can use the command `mysqlcheck --check-upgrade` to analyze your existing Aurora MySQL databases and identify potential upgrade issues\.

- Currently, the primary upgrade path from earlier Aurora MySQL versions to Aurora MySQL version 3 is by restoring a snapshot to create a new cluster\.
-You can restore a snapshot of a cluster running any minor version of Aurora MySQL version 2 \(MySQL 5\.7–compatible\) to Aurora MySQL version 3\.
 To upgrade from Aurora MySQL version 1, you use a two\-step process\.
-First restore a snapshot to an Aurora MySQL version 2 cluster, then make a snapshot of that cluster and restore it to an Aurora MySQL version 3 cluster\.
+First upgrade to Aurora MySQL version 2, then upgrade to Aurora MySQL version 3\.
 For the upgrade procedure from Aurora MySQL version 1 or 2, see [Upgrading to Aurora MySQL version 3](#AuroraMySQL.mysql80-upgrade-procedure)\.
-For general information about upgrading by restoring a snapshot, see [Upgrading Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Upgrading.md)\.
+You can use either the in\-place upgrade or snapshot restore method\.

 **Note**
-We recommend using larger DB instance classes, such as db\.r5\.24xlarge, when upgrading to Aurora MySQL version 3 using the snapshot restore technique\.
+We recommend using larger DB instance classes when upgrading to Aurora MySQL version 3 using the in\-place upgrade or snapshot restore technique\.
+Examples are db\.r5\.24xlarge and db\.r6g\.16xlarge\.
 This helps the upgrade process to complete faster by using the majority of available CPU capacity on the DB instance\.
 You can change to the DB instance class that you want after the major version upgrade is complete\.

  After you finish the upgrade itself, you can follow the post\-upgrade procedures in [Post\-upgrade cleanup for Aurora MySQL version 3](#AuroraMySQL.mysql80-post-upgrade)\.
 Finally, test your application's functionality and performance\.

  If you are converting from RDS from MySQL or community MySQL, follow the migration procedure explained in [Migrating data to an Amazon Aurora MySQL DB cluster](AuroraMySQL.Migrating.md)\.
 In some cases, you might use binary log replication to synchronize your data with an Aurora MySQL version 3 cluster as part of the migration\.
 If so, the source system must run a version that's compatible with MySQL 5\.7, or a MySQL 8\.0–compatible version that is 8\.0\.23 or lower\.

-## Example of upgrading from Aurora MySQL version 2 to version 3<a name="AuroraMySQL.mysql80-upgrade-example-v2-v3"></a>
+## Example of upgrading from Aurora MySQL version 2 to version 3 using the snapshot restore method<a name="AuroraMySQL.mysql80-upgrade-example-v2-v3"></a>

  The following AWS CLI example demonstrates the steps to upgrade an Aurora MySQL version 2 cluster to Aurora MySQL version 3\.